 who got fewer than 7 hours.

 - Manage stress.
 Find the time to sit quietly even if it is just for 10 minutes, and engage in deep breathing.
-To practice breathing exercises, sit comfortably in a chair and position one hand on your chest and the other on your tummy.
+Sit comfortably in a chair and position one hand on your chest and the other on your stomach.
 Take a deep breath in through your nose, and make sure that your diaphragm inflates enough to really stretch your lungs.
-Then, exhale almost as if you were whistling.
+Then, exhale fully through your mouth, almost as if you were whistling.
 Take anywhere from 6 to 10 breaths per minute using this method, and repeat up to 10 times daily.
 Stress-free people are often healthier people.